7prachikhetwal/colorFinder/README.md

 # ColorApp
 This application is built in Angular
 When a user inputs the color name in the search bar the output is hex codes of the searched color and its corresponding shades related to it
+The api used for getting color codes is from Picular.co

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.